What is a Signature Block? How Electronic Signatures Work

 Signature block vs. signature field – what’s the difference?

-A signature block contains your electronic signature and any additional signatory information like your name, title, and date.
-It’s a graphic image of your handwritten signature that you can insert into electronic documents.
+A signature block is completely the same as your electronic signature combined with other signatory details such as your name, title, and date.
+The signature solutions are offered in the form of digital images of your handwritten signature that can be copied and pasted into electronic files.

-A signature field, on the other hand, is an interactive form field where you actually sign your name using a stylus, touchscreen or mouse.
-Signature fields allow you to physically sign documents electronically in real time.
+A signature field, conversely, is an interactive form field that allows you to sign your name via a stylus, touchscreen, or mouse.
+Signature fields allow you to physically sign documents electronically in real-time.

 Types of Electronic Signature Fields and How They Work